wrszzz/VBA-Googlemap/README.md

 2. Import all other files to the module
 3. Replace "Your API Key" with your api key.
 You can apply one at this website:https://console.cloud.google.com/getting-started
 4. Open Reference...in the tool menu, and click Microsoft Scripting Runtime
-5. Go back to the spread sheet and use any cell to record the origin and destination, use "=TravelTime(loc1,loc2)" to get the travel time, use
+5. Go back to the spread sheet and use any cell to record the origin and destination, use "=TravelTime(loc1,loc2)" to get the travel time, use "=TravelDistance" to get the distance(remove the comment mark to enable the distance function)